-PROFESSIONAL BEHAVIOR (CLASSROOM/CLINICAL) CHECKLIST Student Name Date
+CENTRAL PENNSYLVANIA INSTITUTE OF SCIENCE AND TECHNOLOGY PRACTICAL NURSING PROGRAM PROFESSIONAL BEHAVIOR (CLASSROOM/CLINICAL) CHECKLIST

+Student Name

 Behaviors Comments

 Tardiness/No call, no show

 Late return from breaks/lunch

 Cell Phone Usage/talking on cell phone in the halls of CPI/Text Messaging/carrying in pocket on clinical

 Sleeping during class/putting head down on desk

 Inappropriate classroom/clinical (HIPAA) conversations

 Disrespect for peers or instructors

 Repeatedly leaving class early

 Inappropriate behaviors during tests

 Eating during class/gum chewing on clinical

 Non-professional behavior and dress

 Other behaviors:

-evaluated and documented by faculty llinical that are not congruent with professional development will be y.
-Documented incidents of unprofessional behavior will be reviewed with ent of unprofessional behavior in the classroom or on the clinical site will hissal from program.
+Student behaviors in the classroom/clinical that are not congruent with professional development will be evaluated and documented by faculty.
+Documented incidents of unprofessional behavior will be reviewed with the student.
+A similar repeated incident of unprofessional behavior in the classroom or on the clinical site will result in academic probation or dismissal from program.

-Student Signature Date
+Student Signature

-Instructor Signature Date
+Instructor Signature

-Coordinator Signature Date
+Coordinator Signature